desktop/desktop/docs/technical/feature-flagging.md

 changes to existing views, and so on.
 We can revisit this list when we identify other cases where this sort of feature flagging needs to occur.

+A **beta feature** should be:

+- a feature that is slated for an upcoming release, and
+- is usably complete, but
+- needs more testing, or
+- needs to be used to see how it feels

+Beta features are a superset of preview features.

 ## Why not just ship it?

 A few reasons: